 Our community based mentoring approach gives boys a variety of positive male role models who show up consistently, tell the truth about their struggles as men, ask the boys what kind of man they want to be, praise them for their gifts, support them when they mess up, and encourage them to become the man they want to be.

 We are dedicated to providing this opportunity to every boy in need.

 Herb, Joe and Craig assembled a team of committed men to create a mentoring program for teenage boys.
 They designed a mentoring program that includes elements of community involvement, a boys adventure weekend retreat, and effective mentoring practices.

-The Boys to Men program model is being replicated on a community level to help young men throughout the world.
+Our Boys to Men curriculum is being replicated on a community level to help young men throughout the world.
 Since 1996, the program has spread across the United States, and now has international centers in Canada, Europe and South Africa.
 More than 7,000 boys and men have participated in our program as of March 2012 within San Diego County.

 In August, 2009 we started a Boy to Men program in the public school system.
 This site based group mentoring model has become a resounding success with school administrators, parents, mentors and most importantly…the boys.